Best Home Security System for 2019By - 01/04/2019

 Nothing “Extra” Required

 Third, the service doesn’t require you to tie into other commitments.
 Cable companies who offer home security operate on this principle.
 If they can, they prefer to lock you into two or more services, not just one.
-As Frontpoint’s service is cellular, it doesn’t require that you have another service like a landline or high-speed internet.
+As Frontpoint’s service is cellular, it doesn’t require that you have another service like a landline or high-speed internet (though you can add optional broadband backup for no additional cost).
 It stands alone.
-And you don’t need to buy minutes or set up a cellular carrier; everything you need is included in the control panel and covered by the monthly fee.
+And you don’t need to buy minutes or set up a cellular carrier; everything you need is included in the control panel, called the Frontpoint Hub, and covered by the monthly fee.

 Do you even need a security system?